 The New Testament carries this thought forward, warning us against being in league with the lost who surround us.
 1 Corinthians 15:33 says, “Do not be deceived: bad company corrupts good character.”
 2 Corinthians 6:14 says, “Do not be yoked [mismatched] together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”
 This speaks to who we are in business with, it speaks to who we marry; it speaks to every intimate relationship in our lives.
 Young people, before you start dating someone, one of the first conversations you have should be about what that other person believes about Jesus.
 If they don’t believe in Jesus like you do, if they don’t hold to a sound doctrine about who He is, don’t date them.
 The Bible does not advocate “missionary dating.”
 You say, “But Pastor that’s rather radical, don’t you think?”
 Actually, it’s not only radical, it’s also Scriptural.
 Don’t be unequally yoked.

-The Scripture does not tell us we cannot befriend lost people or be acquainted with them, rather it tells us that our intimate relationships should not be with anyone unless they are committed to the Lordship of Jesus Christ and to His truth revealed in Scripture.
+Rather it tells us that our intimate relationships should not be with anyone unless they are committed to the Lordship of Jesus Christ and to His truth revealed in Scripture.
 In 1 Corinthians 5:9-11, Paul writes to the church at Corinth about this issue.
 If there was ever a church which faced this issue, it was the church at Corinth.
 He says, “I wrote to you in my letter not to associate with sexually immoral people—not at all meaning the people of this world who are immoral, or the greedy and swindlers, or idolaters.
 In that case you would have to leave this world.
 But now I am writing to you that you must not associate with anyone who claims to be a brother or sister [believer], but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
 Do not even eat with such people.”
 In 1 Timothy 6, Paul says: “If anyone teaches other doctrine and does not agree with the sound teaching of our Lord Jesus Christ and with the teaching that promotes godliness, they are conceited, understanding nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind…”